bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 #### Guessing the reasons
 If you're anything like me, you're asking the question, "Why do CodePen embeds include all that extra code?"

-In their [explainer](https://codepen.io/embeds) and [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), CodePen doesn't offer an obvious reason for the extra markup.
-That said, these embeds gracefully fall back to a contentful bordered box if the pen is unable to load (see below), which is an important consideration to make for users with spotty connections.
+In their [explainer](https://codepen.io/embeds) and [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), CodePen doesn't explicitly discuss their embed design, but It's pretty obvious that most of their decisions were for accessibility reasons.
+CodePens that encounter a network error will gracefully fall back to a contentful bordered box (see below).

 <p data-height="265" data-default-tab="result" data-user="bradeneast" data-slug-hash="povpQdr" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Pure CSS 3D Portal Companion Cube">
   <span>